-This expansive history of Black political thought shows us the origins—and the echoes—of the idea of anticolonial liberation on a global scale.
+This expansive history of Black political thought shows us the origins—and the echoes—of anticolonial liberation on a global scale.

 Bringing together literary and political texts from Nigeria, Ghana, Sierra Leone, France, the United States, and elsewhere, Younis excavates a vibrant and understudied tradition of international political thought.
-From the British and French colonial occupations of West Africa to the struggles of African Americans after the First World War and the many-sided attacks on the sovereignties of Haiti, Liberia, and Ethiopia, On the Scale of the World shows how critical responses to imperialism traveled across the interwar Black Atlantic.
+From the British and French colonial occupations of West Africa to the struggles of African Americans, the hypocrisy of French promises of 'assimilation,' and the many-sided attacks on the sovereignties of Haiti, Liberia, and Ethiopia, On the Scale of the World shows how racialized imperialism provoked critical responses across the interwar Black Atlantic.
 By transcending the boundaries of any single imperial system, these counternarratives of global order enabled new ways of thinking about race, nation, and empire.